FALL FY 18 PROGRAM ANNOUNCEMENT

 Energy and Clean Technology – Energy and clean technology encompasses products and processes that harness renewable and nonrenewable advanced materials to dramatically reduce the use of natural resources, cut emissions and waste, and provide options for efficient energy storage and usage.

 Life Sciences – Life science is defined as the study of living organisms from a cellular, molecular, or macroscopic perspective.
-Research in this area includes, but is not limited to advanced materials applicable to devices and drug delivery, medical device development, biotechnology, pharmaceuticals, diagnostics, agriculture, and genetics.
+Research in this area includes, but is not limited to advanced materials for life science applications, medical device development, biotechnology, pharmaceuticals, diagnostics, agriculture, health IT and genetics.

 Stage 1.
 Mandatory Letter of Intent (LOI) that includes the following: